devmnj/svelte-docs/src/routes/docs/README.md

-Place MD - Markdown documents here.
+Place SVX - Markdown documents here.
 Which will be converted into a `webpage`.